Megwana/beammeup/README.md

 # Beam Me Up Website

-Beam Me Up is a website designed for visitors to find out about the Beam Me Up movie club which specifically meet to watch space-themed Sci Fi movies in Brighton.
+Beam Me Up is a website designed for visitors to find out about the Beam Me Up movie club.
+As a movie club they meet to watch space-themed Sci Fi movies locally in Brighton.

 The Website is responsive, which can allow visitors to view the site on a multitude of devices.

+This website was created for educational purposed only.

 ![View Beam Me Up Website on all devices](assets/images/read.me.images/media-mockup.png)

 ## 1. User Experience & Project Goals

 ### First-time visitors